matrix-org/matrix-spec-proposals/proposals/4033-event-thread-and-order.md

 * all receipts should contain an `order` property alongside `m.read` inside the information about an event, which is a cache of the `order` property within the referred-to event.

+The `order` property in receipts should be inserted by servers when they are creating the aggregated receipt event.
+If the server does not have the referenced event and so does not know its order, this property may be omitted, and clients will need to look up the event themselves to determine its order.

 ### Proposed definition of *after*